salilwalavalkar/FutureWebApp/Readme.md

 Build Date: Jan 2012

+** Note: This project is no longer updated.
+I have converted this project to Maven 2 based layered project which is available under the name "futureapp-parent" on my github profile.
+This new project will be further updated. **

 Details: This sample project shows the basic flow of a Spring + Hiberate project.
 It has all CRUD operations defined with transactions.
 Please note HSQL db is used for this example.